Turbulent dynamo in the two-phase interstellar medium: Results: Two-phase medium

 For the $\Sol$ case (\Fig{fig:bxpdf}~(a)), the standard deviation of $b_x / b_{{\rm rms},~T \ge 0~{\rm K}}$ for the $\cold$ phase in the kinematic stage is higher than that of the $\warm$ phase by a factor of two (possibly due to stronger compression in the $\cold$ phase).
 On saturation, the standard deviation decreases for the $\cold$ phase (effect of the back-reaction of strong magnetic fields) but remains roughly the same for the $\warm$ phase.
 The kurtosis is similar in the kinematic stage and also reduces to a similar value on saturation.
 Thus, the magnetic field intermittency in both the $\cold$ and $\warm$ phases decreases on saturation.
 This result agrees with the conclusions from the isothermal turbulent dynamo simulations \citep{SchekochihinEA2004, SetaEA2020, SetaF2021b}.
 The kurtosis of the region as a whole ($\whole$) is higher than that of each phase (possibly because of higher contrast in values) but that too decreases on saturation.
 For the $\Comp$ case (\Fig{fig:bxpdf}~(b)), the standard deviation of $b_x / b_{{\rm rms},~T \ge 0~{\rm K}}$ in the kinematic stage is roughly four times higher in the $\cold$ phase than that of the $\warm$ phase (possibly due to an even stronger compression in comparison to the $\Sol$ case) and reduces on saturation.
-Based on the kurtosis, the magnetic field in the $\warm$ phase is more intermittent than that in the cold phase.
+Based on the kurtosis, the magnetic field in the $\warm$ phase is more intermittent than that in the $\cold$ phase (also see \App{sec:curvb} for a characterisation of the tangled state of magnetic field lines in each phase).
 On saturation, the magnetic intermittency in both the phases decreases but the magnetic field in the $\warm$ phase of the $\Comp$ case still remains more intermittent.

-Overall, the densities in each phase (away from the transition region with $T = 10^{3} \K$) roughly follows a lognormal distribution and magnetic fields are non-Gaussian (non-Gaussianity decreases as the field saturates).
+Overall, the densities in each phase (away from the transition region with $T = 10^{3} \K$) roughly follow a lognormal distribution and magnetic fields are non-Gaussian (non-Gaussianity decreases as the field saturates).
 However, each phase is far from being isothermal and there is a dynamic exchange between the phases.
 The $T$ -- $\rho$ and $b$ -- $\rho$ PDFs are also quite complex and shows signatures of a realistic ISM.
 In the next subsection, we study the properties of turbulence in the two-phase medium.